departmentfortransport/street-manager-docs/docs/open-data/index.md

 sending notifications to subscribers when an applicable event occurs in Street Manager.
 {: .govuk-body}

-Users subscribing to the service will be required to host a POST endpoint capable of recieving HTTP requests from [AWS's source IP range](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
+Users subscribing to the service will be required to host a POST endpoint capable of receiving HTTP requests from [AWS's source IP range](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
 {: .govuk-body}